-- 7.1 The major sources of OTC Clear's liquidity risks and the corresponding mitigating measures are as follows: - (a) Default of Clearing Members OTC Clear manages the liquidity and credit risks of its Clearing Members by imposing Membership requirements as described under Principle 18 - Access and Participation Requirements and conducting daily risk monitoring of Clearing Members as described under Principle 4 - Credit Risk; - (b) Operational or financial failure of settlement banks or custodians OTC Clear has stringent selection criteria for its settlement banks and custodians, monitors the concentration of money flows amongst them and conducts a regular review of their financial standing and operational performance as described under Principle 9 - Money Settlements; - (c) Operational failure of the payment system (RTGS systems) as described under Principle 8 - Settlement Finality, OTC Clear conducts its money settlements through the RTGS systems.
-The RTGS operator (HKICL) maintains backup facilities to deal with the failure of the primary system; - (d) Entities that take on multiple roles where a Clearing Member or its Affiliate is a settlement bank, custodian, obligor or liquidity provider of OTC Clear, OTC Clear imposes stricter counterparty concentration limits in relation to their settlement or custody services as described under Principle 16 - Custody and Investment Risk.
-OTC Clear reduces the settlement bank or custodian's intra-day Variation Margin limit (in its capacity as a Clearing Member) if its credit risk is material; and - (e) Illiquidity of investments or Collateral OTC Clear's investment strategies aim to ensure that investment portfolios are sufficiently liquid at all times.
-This is described in greater detail under Principle 16 - Custody and Investment Risk.
+- 7.1 The major sources of OTC Clear's liquidity risks and the corresponding mitigating measures are as follows: - (a) Default of Clearing Members OTC Clear manages the liquidity and credit risks of its Clearing Members by imposing Membership requirements as described under Principle 18 - Access and Participation Requirements and conducting daily risk monitoring of Clearing Members as described under Principle 4 - Credit Risk; - (b) Default of Sponsored Settlement Members OTC Clear manages the liquidity risk of its Sponsored Settlement Members by imposing Membership requirements as described under Principle 18 - Access and Participation Requirements and conducting daily risk monitoring of Sponsored Settlement Members; - (c) Operational or financial failure of settlement banks or custodians OTC Clear has stringent selection criteria for its settlement banks and custodians, monitors the concentration of money flows amongst them and conducts a regular review of their financial standing and operational performance as described under Principle 9 - Money Settlements; - (d) Operational failure of the payment system (RTGS systems) as described under Principle 8 - Settlement Finality, OTC Clear conducts its money settlements through the RTGS systems.
+The RTGS operator (HKICL) maintains backup facilities to deal with the failure of the primary system; - (e) Entities that take on multiple roles where a Clearing Member or its Affiliate is a settlement bank, custodian, obligor or liquidity provider of OTC Clear, OTC Clear imposes stricter counterparty concentration limits in relation to their settlement or custody services as described under Principle 16 - Custody and Investment Risk.
+OTC Clear reduces the settlement bank or custodian's intraday Variation Margin limit (in its capacity as a Clearing Member) if its credit risk is material; and

+- (f) Illiquidity of investments or Collateral OTC Clear's investment strategies aim to ensure that investment portfolios are sufficiently liquid at all times.
+This is described in greater detail under Principle 16 Custody and Investment Risk.
 Daily liquidity management is under the tight control of OTC Clear's Clearing Risk Management Department and the HKEX Treasury Department.
 Currently, OTC Clear invests in cash deposits.
-Non-cash Collateral provided by Clearing Members will not be re-hypothecated, re-invested or reused as described under Principle 5 - Collateral.

-(f) Failure of Notional exchanges - to mitigate the liquidity risk arising from failure of notional exchanges in the cross currency swaps and Deliverable FX swaps and forwards clearing, OTC Clear applies the Notional Exchange Risk Limits to Clearing Members.
-When a Notional Exchange Risk Limit is fully utilised, new trades of cross currency swaps and Deliverable FX swaps and forwards will not be accepted unless the Clearing Member posts additional cash Collateral of the excess amount in the same currency as the Notional Exchange Risk Limit.
+Non-cash Collateral provided by Clearing Members will not be re-hypothecated, re-invested or reused as described under Principle 5 Collateral. - (g) Failure of Notional exchanges to mitigate the liquidity risk arising from failure of notional exchanges in the cross currency swaps and Deliverable FX swaps and forwards clearing, OTC Clear applies the Notional Exchange Risk Limits to Clearing Members and Sponsored Settlement Members.
+When a Notional Exchange Risk Limit is fully utilised, new trades of cross currency swaps and Deliverable FX swaps and forwards will not be accepted unless the Clearing Member or the Sponsored Settlement Member posts additional cash Collateral of the excess amount in the same currency as the Notional Exchange Risk Limit.
 OTC Clear also monitors its notional exchange liquidity requirements and conducts liquidity stress testing on a daily basis.